GB 6675.3-2025 Safety of toys - Part 3: Flammability

 3.13

-toy, clothed or unclothed, with soft body surfaces and filled with soft materials or a combination of soft and non-soft materials (e.g. pellets), allowing compression of the main part readily with the hand
+toy, clothed or unclothed, with soft body surfaces and filled with soft materials or a combination of soft and non-soft materials (e.g. pellets)

-Note 1 to entry: A soft-filled toy may only be filled with a combination of soft and non-soft material if the main part of the toy can still be readily compressed with the hand.
+Note: Except for the toys completely made by soft filling material, if a soft-filled toy is filled with a combination of soft and non-soft material, the main part of the toy can be readily compressed with the hand.

 3.14